 Q: I just got my first wintertime heating bill and I’m reeling.
 I’ve sealed all leaky windows and I’ve replaced the weather stripping around my doors, but my bill is still astronomical.
 Short of hibernating until spring, is there anything I can do to keep my heating costs down this winter?

-A: Sealing air leaks and weather-stripping are great first steps toward lowering your heating bill.
+A: Sealing air leaks and weather stripping are great first steps toward lowering your heating bill.
 Luckily, there are many other things you can do to hack your way to a lower heating bill this winter.

 Here are some creative ways to save on heating costs.

-When’s the last time you cleaned your vents?
+When was the last time you cleaned your vents?
 You don’t have to answer that, but this can be an easy, effective way to lower your heating bills.
 Dust acts as a natural insulator and can block some of the hot air from heating your home.

 Dad was right: If you’re cold, put on a sweater!

 You don’t have to set your thermostat to freezing.
 However, the Department of Energy recommends keeping it at 68 degrees in the winter for maximum energy savings.
 If you’re still feeling doubtful, consider this: For every degree you crank it down over a 24-hour period throughout the month, you can shave up to 3 percent off your heating bill.
 This means each lower degree over an 8-hour period can save 1 percent off your bill.
 If you can lower your thermostat by 10 degrees at night or while you’re at work, you’ll save 10 percent off your heating bill!
 A smart or programmable thermostat can do the job for you so you don’t have to remember — or even put forth extra effort — to turn it down.